-Other sensitive periods take a bit more work on the adults part (preparing the environment and awareness).
-For instance, the sensitive period for order is often looked at as a tantrum or the “terrible 2’s”.
+Other sensitive periods take a bit more work on the adult’s part (preparing the environment and awareness).
+For instance, the sensitive period for the order is often looked at as a tantrum or the “terrible 2’s”.
 When really, your child is simply going through their sensitive period for order and if given a properly prepared environment and routine they will flourish!

 Here are some of the most recognizable Montessori sensitive periods for children aged 0-3 years old:

-From the basis of writing your child can learn to read.
+From the basis of writing, your child can learn to read.
 Reading aloud to your child will help them improve their own reading skills.

-This sensitive period will be clear when the child is fixated on small objects and tiny details.
+Sensitive periods will be clear when the child is fixated on small objects and tiny details.
 This is an indicator that order and detail are coming together in the child’s mind.
 To properly prepare the environment you may want to get down to your child’s level and fix anything that needs to be fixed so the child won’t be distracted when doing work.
 When a child may see something in disorder this may affect their level of concentration.

 This does not mean that your child should be completely toilet trained by this age.
 It simply means that around this age your child will probably show an interest in the toilet and will begin to have more physical control over her own bodily functions.

 At this age, children learn that they are part of a group and develop an intense interest in social relationships.
 This is when children learn to develop friendships and participate in group play.
-This is a good time to introduce the importance of manners and basic principles of human interaction.
+This is a good time to introduce the importance of manners and the basic principles of human interaction.